-Venkat Elapully: So, if the insurance carriers can freely exchange data amongst them regarding the patient, then that could transform to better patient care and at the same time, reducing the costs because the data for the particular patient is already available.
+Venkat Elapully: So, if the insurance carriers can freely exchange data amongst them regarding the patient, then that could transform into better patient care and at the same time, reduce the costs because the data for the particular patient is already available.

 Jennifer Capestany: Got it.
-So, I feel like there’s actually a few drivers there.
-So, it leads me to my next question, because I hear in your answer patient empowerment, but I also hear streamlined costs, information where it’s needed, when it’s needed across systems.
-Can you tell me a little bit about what are those driving factors behind why so many health organizations are pushing towards interoperability technology into their systems?
+So, I feel like there are actually a few drivers there.
+So, it leads me to my next question, because I hear in your answer patient empowerment, but I also hear streamlined costs, information where it’s needed, and when it’s needed across systems.
+Can you tell me a little bit about what are those driving factors behind why so many health organizations are pushing towards interoperability technology in their systems?

 Jennifer Capestany: Right, and to bring it into technology- one of the easy ways that we’ve been formulating solutions around this problem is with some of Salesforce Vlocity’s out of the box features, which I think is helping to streamline implementation of that technology and one of the things, our team found was that there was a lot of disparity between standards for the different EHRs that organizations are using.